10 Best Fonts for Dyslexia

 4. Verdana

-Designed specifically for on-screen reading, Verdana features wide spacing between letters and is readable at small size.
-As with all other fonts on this list, it is sans serif.
+Explicitly designed for on-screen reading, Verdana features wide spacing between letters, is readable at a small size, and is sans serif.

 This is an example of Verdana font.